Juicing, a 7-day liver cleanse, and the Master Cleanse are popular short-term detox programs.

 Getting proper rest, eating antioxidant-rich nutrient-dense foods, exercising regularly, and managing stress all contribute to better liver health.

-A measly one week of liver cleansing isn’t enough if you’re abusing your body the other days of the year.
+A measly one week liver cleanse isn’t enough if you’re abusing your body the other days of the year.

 “Take care of your liver.
 You’ve only got one!”